MobiDataLab/mdl-anonymizer/README.md

   * SwapMob
   * Microaggregation
   * SwapLocations
+  * QuadTreeHeatMap
 * input_file (string): The dataset to be anonymized
 * output_folder (string, optional): Folder to save the generated output datasets
 * main_output_file (string. optional): The name of the anonymized dataset
-* save_filtered_dataset (boolean, optional): True: Export the pre-processed dataset
+* save_preprocessed_dataset (boolean, optional): True: Export the pre-processed dataset
-* filtered_file (string, optional): The name of the pre-processed dataset
+* preprocessed_file (string, optional): The name of the pre-processed dataset

 Each of the anonymization methods has some specific parameters that have to be added to the parameters file:
 * SwapMob: